mRedoine/Exercices-C/Chapitre 4/ReadMe.md

 1. Write a program that creates an array with 26 elements and stores the 26 lowercase letters in it.
 Also have it show the array contents.

-2. Use nested loops to produce the following pattern:
+2. Use nested loops to produce the following pattern:<br>
 $<br>
 $$<br>
 $$$<br>
 $$$$<br>
 $$$$$<br>

-3. Use nested loops to produce the following pattern:
+3. Use nested loops to produce the following pattern:<br>
 F<br>
 FE<br>
 FED<br>